jdrsn/slate/source/includes/_files.md

 ## Read files

-The operation `/r/<app>/f` allows you to read files that are stored on an app.
+The microservice `/r/<app>/f` allows you to read files that are stored on an app.

 ### Read all files